davidedelvento/Rpi-pico-i2c-example/README.md

 ## Possible workaround
 Obviously in most cases one could not or would not want to add carefully crafted and prone-to-break waits in the worker code, so using interrupts is the obvious solution.
 I put some stud example of that approach commented out in the code.
 As is it's not working and my time to work on this issue today is over.

+## Further observation
+If one swaps the `read` and `write` (i.e. the controller writes and the worker reads) everything works as expected.
+In fact the corresponding `i2c_read_raw_blocking` does block and no timing issues arises.

 Credits: https://github.com/vmilea/pico_i2c_slave/